 The Prize is awarded to a short story by an African writer published in English, whether in Africa or elsewhere.
 Indicative length is between 3000 and 10,000 words.

-“An African writer” is taken to mean someone who was born in Africa, or who is a national of an African country, or whose parents are African.
+'An African writer’ is taken to mean someone who was born in Africa, or who is a national of an African country, or who has a parent who is African by birth or nationality.

 For practical reasons, unpublished work and work in other languages is not eligible.
 Works translated into English from other languages are not excluded, provided they have been published in translation, and should such a work win, a proportion of the prize would be awarded to the translator.